ahmedelzaky/Data_Structure_With_C/List/SingleLinkedList/Readme.md

 - `getListSize`: Returns the size of the list.

-- `sortList`: Sort the list in ascending .
+- `sortList`: Sort the list in ascending.

+- `reverseList`: Reverse the list.

+- `swapNodes`: Swap two nodes in the list.

 - `displayList`: Displays the elements of the list.